-(TS//SI//NF) A communication identified as a domestic communication (and, if applicable, the Internet transaction in which it is contained) will be promptly destroyed upon recognition unless the Director (or Acting Director) of NSA specifically determines, in writing and on a communication-by-communication basis, that the sender or intended recipient of the domestic communication had been properly targeted under section 702 of the Act, and the domestic communication satisfies one or more of the following conditions:
+(TS//SL/NF) A communication identified as a domestic communication (and, if applicable, the Internet transaction in which it is contained) will be promptly destroyed upon recognition unless the Director (or Acting Director) of NSA specifically determines, in writing and on a communication-by-communication basis, that the sender or intended recipient of the domestic communication had been properly targeted under section 702 of the Act, and the domestic communication satisfies one or more of the following conditions:

-- (1) (TS//SI//NF) such domestic communication is reasonably believed to contain significant foreign intelligence information.
-Such domestic communication (and, if applicable, the transaction in which it is contained) may be retained, handled, and disseminated in accordance with these procedures; - (2) (TS//SI//NF) such domestic communication does not contain foreign intelligence information but is reasonably believed to contain evidence of a crime that has been, is being, or is about to be committed.
+- (1)-(TC//SL/NF)-such domestic communication is reasonably believed to contain significant foreign intelligence information.
+Such domestic communication (and, if applicable, the transaction in which it is contained) may be retained, handled, and disseminated in accordance with these procedures; - (2) (T5//SE/NE)- such domestic communication does not contain foreign intelligence information but is reasonably believed to contain evidence of a crime that has been, is being, or is about to be committed.
 Such domestic communication may be disseminated (including United States person identities) to appropriate Federal law enforcement authorities, in accordance with 50 U.S.C. §§ 1806(b) and 1825(c), Executive Order No. 12333, and, where applicable, the crimes reporting procedures set out in the August 1995 "Memorandum of Understanding: Reporting of Information Concerning Federal Crimes," or any successor document.
-Such domestic communication (and, if applicable, the transaction in which it is contained) may be retained by NSA for a reasonable period of time, not to exceed six months unless extended in writing by the Attorney General, to permit law enforcement agencies to determine whether access to original recordings of such communication is required for law enforcement purposes;

-- (3) (TS//SI//NF) such domestic communication is reasonably believed to contain technical data base information, as defined in Section 2(j), or information necessary to understand or assess a communications security vulnerability.
+Such domestic communication (and, if applicable, the transaction in which it is contained) may be retained by NSA for a reasonable period of time, not to exceed six months unless extended in writing by the Attorney General, to permit law enforcement agencies to determine whether access to original recordings of such communication is required for law enforcement purposes; - (3) (TS//SI/NF) such domestic communication is reasonably believed to contain technical data base information, as defined in Section 2(j), or information necessary to understand or assess a communications security vulnerability.
 Such domestic communication may be provided to the FBI and/or disseminated to other elements of the United States Government.
 Such domestic communication (and, if applicable, the transaction in which it is contained) may be retained for a period sufficient to allow a thorough exploitation and to permit access to data that is, or is reasonably believed likely to become, relevant to a current or future foreign intelligence requirement.
 Sufficient duration may vary with the nature of the exploitation. - a.
-(U//FOUO) In the context of a cryptanalytic effort, maintenance of technical data bases requires retention of all communications that are enciphered or reasonably believed to contain secret meaning, and sufficient duration may consist of any period of time during which encrypted material is subject to, or of use in, cryptanalysis. - b.
-(S//SI In the case of communications that are not enciphered or otherwise reasonably believed to contain secret meaning, sufficient duration is five years from expiration date of the certification authorizing the collection for telephony communications and Internet communications acquired by or with the assistance of the FBI from Internet Service Providers, and two years from expiration date of the certification authorizing the collection for Internet transactions acquired through NSA's upstream collection techniques, unless the Signal Intelligence Director, NSA, determines in writing that retention of a specific communication for a longer period is required to respond to authorized foreign intelligence or counterintelligence requirements; or - (4) (U//FOUO) such domestic communication contains information pertaining to an imminent threat of serious harm to life or property.
-Such information may be retained and disseminated to the extent reasonably necessary to counter such threat.
+(U//FOUO) In the context of a cryptanalytic effort, maintenance of technical data bases requires retention of all communications that are enciphered or reasonably believed to contain secret meaning, and sufficient duration may consist of any period of time during which encrypted material is subject to, or of use in, cryptanalysis.